sranins/BusinessApplication-ReleaseNotes/articles/Spring18/business-application-platform/powerapps/improved-app-sharing-experience.md

 <!-- AppSharing - Screenshot 3.png -->

-*Share a model-‑driven app with security roles*
+*Share a model-driven app with security roles*